schenkmartin/schenkmartin.github.io/_posts/2020-11-16-Create a physical standby database.md

 date:   2020-11-16 13:38:28 +0100
 categories: Oracle DataGuard
 ---
-# Create a physical standby database with Oracle 12.1

 This guide will help you build a physical standby database for Oracle Database 12.1.
 We will start from a standalone instance, adding a standby database without any graphical interface tools.
-Initial setup will see us manually creating all the configuration needed.
+Initial setup will see us manually creating all the configuration needed. <!--break-->

 Later we advance to converting to a Data Guard Broker setup, allowing easy handling of switchover and failover tasks.

 ## Assumptions